-If your child has been taken into custody for juvenile delinquency in Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, Bushnell, or the surrounding areas in Hernando County, Citrus County, or Sumter County, contact Ashley M. Aulls, P.A..
+If your child has been taken into custody for juvenile delinquency in Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, Bushnell, or the surrounding areas in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
 Call (352) 593-4115 today to schedule your first consultation with Brooksville defense attorney Ashley Aulls.

 Information Center for Florida Juvenile Offenses

 - Common Juvenile Offenses